thoughtbot/trail-map/trails/sass.md

 You know everyday SASS when you can:

 * Use nested selectors.
+* Know the difference between @include and @extend and the advantages of each.
 * Set and use variables.
 * Create and use mixins.